 Most people do not understand the context in which “racism is a symptom” was stated or the history of the man that came up with the theory.
 It was written in the essay “Wage Labor in Capital” by Karl Marx in 1847.

 Marx’s father converted from Judaism to Lutheranism to escape one of the oldest forms of oppression, antisemitism.
-And though Marx was of Jewish descent, he wrote some very antisemitic essays.
-Just as there are Black people who want to believe that racism can be “behaved away” with respectability politics, there are Jewish people who truly think that if they just changed their name and agree with antisemitism, that the antisemitism will go away.
+And though Marx was of Jewish descent, he wrote some essays that could be viewed as antisemitic, if taken out of context and they are often are taken out of context.
+Antisemites ALWAYS take things out of context.
+As there are Black people who want to believe that racism can be “behaved away” with respectability politics or on the left “class struggled” away, there are Jewish people who truly think that if they just changed their name and agree with the “good points” of over generalizing critiques and that antisemitism is not a thing, then the antisemitism will go away.

 Oppressed people often make up logical reasons for their oppression, and they often like to imagine that the basis of their oppression is something they can control, even the great and troubled ones like Karl Marx.
 We call this “The Stockholm Syndrome.”